kirchner-trevor/NW_Market_OCR/NW_Market_Collector/README.txt

 = Getting started =

+First, create a new issue on https://github.com/kirchner-trevor/NW_Market_OCR/issues and label it "access request" to get credentials.
-To get started, simply run NW_Market_Collector.exe, and paste in the credentials you were given.
+Then, simply run NW_Market_Collector.exe, and paste in the credentials you were given.
-You can then optionally provider a user to help with troubleshooting.
+You can then optionally provide a user to help with troubleshooting.

 That's it!
 It will also save this information into the config.json file to use the next time.